Cerebras Execution Modes

 The execution mode refers to how the Cerebras runtime loads your neural network model onto the Cerebras Wafer Scale Engine (WSE).
 Two execution modes are supported:

 Weight streaming: In this mode, one layer of the neural network model is loaded at a time.
 This layer-by-layer mode is used to run extremely large models.
+This execution mode requires Wafer-Scale cluster deployment.

 The rest of this section provides a high-level understanding of these two execution modes, using a simple FC-MNIST network as an example.